BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 	fmt.Println(sent)
 }
 ```

-After the transaction is sent, the txid of the transaction is outputted:
+When you run [the code](src/17_1_sendtransaction.go), the txid of the transaction is outputted:

 ```
+$ go run sendtransaction.go
 9aa4cd6559e0d69059eae142c35bfe78b71a8084e1fcc2c74e2a9675e9e7489d
 ```

-### Lookup a transaction
+### Looking Up a Transaction

+To lookup a transaction, such as the one you just sent, you'll need to once again do some conversions, this time of txid. ```"github.com/btcsuite/btcd/chaincfg/chainhash"``` is imported in order to allow hashes to be stored in the Go code. ```chainhash.NewHashFromStr("hash")``` converts a hash in a string, to a format that works with rpcclient.

 ```
 package main